 The Records Office will send a transcript of credits to other collegiate institutions or outside agencies with a written request signed by the student.
 Official transcripts are \$15.00 (U.S. Funds) for sealed/mailed copies and payment must be received prior to any transcripts being sent.
 Transcripts can be faxed for a cost of \$15.00 but are not considered official college transcripts.
-Transcripts will not be released, faxed, or sent if the student has outstanding obligations (financial or otherwise) at Careers Unlimited L.L.C. or the division UCDH.
 NOTICE: UCDH does not guarantee the transferability of credits to, or from, other colleges and universities.
 Transferability is determined solely by the discretion of the school/institution the student is applying to attend.